aliasmeum/RFVplotter-DrawingRobot/README.md

         cd WiringPi
         sudo ./build

-    For the BLDC-motor to work gpio12 (wiringpi26) must be set to pwm-mode
+    For the BLDC-motor to work GPIO12 (wiringpi26) must be set to pwm-mode

         gpio mode 26 ALT0

+     Check status with

-     Check status with: gpio readall
+        gpio readall